The Biggest Job We'll Ever Have

 There are three required components to the year-long program.
 The first two years have a structured format.
 Subsequent years allow parents flexibility within the program’s framework.

 - Region – As a global network for Hyde families, the region provides a setting for parents to focus on their own growth.
-Parents are expected to attend four regional meetings (September, November, January/February, and May).
-During the March vacation, there is a family activity to complete.
-The September meeting is an all-day mini-retreat; the January/February meeting is an overnight retreat.
+Parents are expected to attend four regional meetings (September; November; January; and May) and participate in Hyde webinars.
+During the March vacation, families do community service.
+The September meeting is an all-day parent orientation; the January meeting is an overnight retreat.

-- Family Learning Center (FLC) – The FLC is a two or three day workshop held on campus.
+- Family Learning Center (FLC) – The FLC is a two- or three-day workshop held on campus.
 (Veteran families have the option to attend a wilderness FLC in Eustis, ME.)
-Parents choose a date which best fits their schedule from an FLC calendar provided by Family Education Dept. each spring.
+Parents each choose a date (they may not chose the same date) which best fits their schedules from an FLC calendar provided by Family Education Department.

 - Family Weekends – A time when the entire community gathers, family weekends provide an opportunity to highlight student growth, work on family renewal and reaffirm the mission of the school.
 Two family weekends are held each year: one in October and one in April.
 These weekends begin on Thursday night and end on Sunday at noon.